-Howler Monkeys are native to the forests of Central and South America and are one of the easiest animals in Costa Rica to spot on your vacation.
+Howler Monkeys are native to the tropical rainforests of Central and South America and are one of the easiest animals in Costa Rica to spot on your vacation.
 They are famous for their loud howl (hence the name howler) that can be heard for miles.
-They typically live in a group of 6-15, so if you spot one, it is very likely that there is more are around.
+Mantled Howler Monkies typically live in groups of 10-30, so if you spot one, it is very likely that there are more around.

 They spend the majority of their days resting and sleeping and seem to be most active in early evenings.
 Don’t worry about keeping an eye out for these guys, you’ll hear them before you see them.
 They are most prevalent in rural areas with lots of trees and vegetation.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!